 - Master of Arts

 - Follow a career path in academia, government, business, or the nonprofit sector or prepare for admission into doctoral programs.
-Students can complete the MA in Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Russian, or Spanish over four six-week summers in Vermont or one or two six-week summers combined with an academic year in Spain, France, Russia, Italy, Germany, California, or online!
+Students can complete the MA in Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Korean, Russian, or Spanish over four six-week summers in Vermont or one or two six-week summers combined with an academic year in Spain, France, Russia, Italy, Germany, California, or online!

 - Master of Arts in Applied Languages

-- Acquire knowledge and experience in subject areas such as development and migration, that is applicable to a specific career path with this one-year program in French, German, Italian, or Spanish.
+- Acquire knowledge and experience in subject areas such as development and migration, that is applicable to a specific career path with this one-year program in French, German, Italian, Russian, or Spanish.
 Students spend one summer at the Language Schools and are required to complete the degree with an academic year abroad.
 Students also complete an international internship.

 - Doctor of Modern Languages

 - Unique to Middlebury, the Doctor of Modern Languages prepares teacher and scholars in two modern foreign languages.

 Each graduate program has different options to best meet the schedules of our students.